 Conclusion

-The CPU GPU Network notification is annoying to appear on your screen, especially when you are in the middle of a very important part of your game.
+The CPU GPU Network notification is annoying on your screen, especially when you are in the middle of a very important part of your game.
 Disabling it is an option to get rid of it, and there are several methods to do this.
 One method is to disable it from the “App info” of “Play Games App.”

 The CPU GPU Network notification can also result from malware/viruses installed in your device.
 You can install an antivirus to get rid of it.
 Disabled and misconfigured antiviruses can also cause this notification to appear.
 The last culprit is your corrupt Windows registry, which needs to be fixed.